MARLO P. CADEDDU

 The law is Marlo's second career.
 She received her bachelor of arts degree with departmental honors from the Johns Hopkins University in 1989 and thereafter received her master of arts degree in strategic studies and international economics from the Johns Hopkins Paul H. Nitze School of Advanced International Studies.
 After graduate school, Marlo was an international banker for a number of years.
 She completed the Chase Manhattan Bank Management Development Program in New York and at age twenty-two was named Second Vice President in the Chase Manhattan International Private Banking Division.
 In that capacity, she managed more than forty million dollars in assets of high net worth European and African clients.
 After three years in New York, Marlo left private banking for corporate finance.
 As an international corporate lender with a subsidiary of Allied Irish Banks in Baltimore, Maryland, she received training in corporate credit analysis and accounting and provided cash management and credit products to American subsidiaries of foreign companies.

 Marlo’s law practice is devoted exclusively to handling criminal matters in federal courts nationwide, from the pre-indictment investigation stage through trial, and if necessary, sentencing and appeal.
-In her twenty years of practice, Marlo has defended federal cases involving charges of homicide, bribery, conspiracy, drug possession, drug and controlled substance analogue distribution, obscenity, child pornography, firearms violations, terrorism and material support, money laundering, fraud (including mail and wire fraud), health care offenses, false statements, perjury, public corruption, campaign finance violations, export violations, computer and internet crimes, postal crimes, criminal copyright infringement, tax crimes, federal juvenile delinquency, and criminal and civil forfeiture, among others.
+In her more than twenty years of practice, Marlo has defended federal cases involving charges of homicide, bribery, conspiracy, drug possession, drug and controlled substance analogue distribution, obscenity, child pornography, firearms violations, terrorism and material support, money laundering, fraud (including mail and wire fraud), health care offenses, false statements, perjury, public corruption, campaign finance violations, export violations, computer and internet crimes, postal crimes, criminal copyright infringement, tax crimes, federal juvenile delinquency, and criminal and civil forfeiture, among others.
 Her graduate degree in economics, banking background, and experience and knowledge of the federal courts qualify her to handle all aspects of complex white-collar criminal matters.

 In addition, Marlo has been specially appointed by courts in the Northern District of Texas, the Southern District of Texas and the Southern District of Mississippi to serve as a Coordinating Discovery Attorney in complex criminal cases.
 A Coordinating Discovery Attorney assists defense counsel in the effective use of technology and litigation support resources in cases that involve a large number of defendants, voluminous discovery or complicated electronic discovery issues.